 I’ve mentored startups and junior designers in design and better design practises.
 I’ve created new methods to design and prototype, as used by teams at Amazon and the BBC.

-Voice assistants have introduced a new interaction paradigm, and designing for them remains a mystery for many product teams.
-The potential is to make machines work the way we do, instead of the other way round.
+Starting in 2018, I'm training people in how to design voice UI for O'Reilly.
+As a result, I've trained organisations worldwide in this (not so) new design practise, including NASA.
 I offer talks, workshops and training in how to craft the best conversational interactions for users.
 I also created voiceprinciples.com so designers can find all the best voice design principles in one place.

 In the past, I've...